life-itself/artearthtech.com/content/blog/2019-04-returning-to-mystery.md

 ## Here are a list of presenters:

-**Science:** Dr. Liam Kavanagh will discuss the trouble that science has with studying the inner life, and consequences for our culture..
+**Science:** Dr. Liam Kavanagh will explain that escaping from conceptual knowledge has become such a fascination for the west.

 **Performance Art:** Performance Artist Sylvie Barbier will lead the ritual for releasing the dream of certainty and control.

 **Therapy:**  Giselle Genillard is founder of Somatic Experiencing International, and one of the world's most sought after instructors for this method, she will discss the relation between inner and outer awareness.

-**Science:** Nafees Hamid studies radicalisation, and will tell us his work shows him that the west needs to reexamine itself to find answers.
+**Science:** Nafees Hamid interviews muslim youth at risk for radicalisation, and will reflect on what this has taught him about finding meaning life.

 **Activism:** Skeena Rathor of Extinction Rebellions vision sensing team who will talk about the role that mystery plays in XR.

-**Art:** Sam Winston is an artist will discuss how his artistic practice
+**Art:** We will discsuss with acclaimed artist Sam Winston how his artistic practice relies on mystery.

 ## Why the return to mystery: